lnikol00/Blog-App/client/README.md

 ## Starting backend server
-In order for login and register to work you will need to run backend server
+In order for login and register to work you will need to run backend serves

 ### `npm run dev`